-We’re raving fans of Dunedin’s food scene.
+We’re raving fans of Dunedin and its impressive food scene.
 We’ve lavished praise on its scones and soufflés, extolled the virtues of its bagels and bombe Alaska and written sonnets of salivating praise on everything from its dumplings to its degustation dining.
 But sometimes in our excitement we forget the obvious and inescapable, and in this case, that is that Dunedinites, and Kiwis in general, appear to have a national fixation with Hokey Pokey (AKA honeycomb).

 So being the soft touch that I am (and kind of wanting some myself) I acquiesced.

 But further inspired by our favourite Dunedin flavours, I decided to whip up a walnut–infused version, horrifying my honeycomb purist husband… at least until he tasted it.